 Flintstone Costumes are an easy, fun way to celebrate as a family.
-EASY tips to make the BEST flintstones!
-We have have Fred to Pebbles covered!
+EASY tips to make the BEST flintstones (for Halloween or any other occasion)!
+We have have Fred, Wilma, Pebbles & Bam-Bam costumes!

 The Flintstones costumes are so bright and colorful.
 Drew’s is actually one of my favorites.
 They are SUPER easy to make, and fairly cheap — especially if you can find fleece on sale.
 Let’s go!

 Flintstone Family Costumes

 All of the costumes have the same basic technique — shown on the left.
 Measure the person shoulder to shoulder, I also measured around the largest part of them (not as important for my kids, because they are beanpoles, but important for me as my buns are larger than my shoulders).
 Use that measurement to cut out giant rectangles (the top of the rectangle would be the shoulder measurement plus 2″, or 1/2 of your hip measurement plus 2″), the length of the rectangle, will just be how long you want it to be.
 I let my kids have input as to how long they want it.
 I didn’t cut any “swoop” to the neck until I finished it.
 I don’t think I cut a “swoop” on most of them.
 Take note that you’re just leaveing holes for their arms and legs.
 Here’s specifics for each character.